M66B/FairEmail/FAQ.md

 * *Show subject italic*: to show the message subject as normal text
 * *Show stars*: to hide stars (favorites)
 * *Show message preview*: to show two lines of the message text
-* *Show address details by default*: to collapse the addresses section by default
+* *Show address details by default*: to expand the addresses section by default
 * *Use monospaced font for message text*: to use a fixed width typeface for message texts
-* *Conversation action bar*: to disable the bottom navigation bar
 * *Automatically show original message for known contacts*: to automatically show original messages for contacts on your device, please read [this FAQ](#user-content-faq35)
 * *Automatically show images for known contacts*: to automatically show images for contacts on your device, please read [this FAQ](#user-content-faq35)
+* *Conversation action bar*: to disable the bottom navigation bar

 Note that messages can be previewed only when the message text was downloaded.
 Larger message texts are not downloaded by default on metered (generally mobile) networks.